Activities in Syöte National Park

 - Guided Group Tours: At the visitor centre, you can book a guided tour for your group at the exhibition or in the terrain.
 The tours are free of charge for groups of day care children, pupils and students.
 Our cooperation parties organise a variety of guided hiking excursions.

-- Exploring the Visitor Centre: Outdoor recreation tips, a spectacular exhibition, a café, lunch during the high season.
+- Exploring the Visitor Centre: Outdoor recreation tips, a exhibition, a café, lunch during the high season.
 Nature films and souvenirs.
 Guided tours and the meeting facilities (must be booked in advance).
 Read more.

 - Volunteer Activities: On the Rytivaara Traditions Days, you can try mowing and the making of heaps of hay.